-We understand that Mylan and Biocon Ltd., Mylan's partner, received approval for a Neulasta biosimilar candidate (Fulphila (pegfilgrastim-jmdb)) in the U.S. in June 2018.
-In July and September 2018, the Committee for Medicinal Products for Human Use ("CHMP") of the EMA provided positive opinions on four Neulasta biosimilar candidates from Intas Pharmaceuticals LTD. ("Intas"), Mylan and its partner Biocon, Sandoz and Cinfa.
+Mylan and Biocon Ltd., Mylan's partner, received approval for a Neulasta biosimilar candidate (Fulphila (pegfilgrastim-jmdb)) in the U.S. in June 2018.
 We understand that Sandoz and Apotex have each submitted a Neulasta biosimilar product candidate for market approval in the U.S. and that Sandoz received a Complete Response Letter from the FDA at the end of June 2016.
+The European Commission ("EC") granted marketing authorization to five Neulasta biosimilar candidates from Intas Pharmaceuticals LTD. ("Intas"), USV Biologics ("USV"), Mylan and its partner Biocon, Sandoz and Cinfa.

 Similarly, Pfizer, Boehringer Ingelheim, Amgen, Sandoz and Samsung Bioepis are examples of companies engaged in development of biosimilar product candidates for adalimumab (Humira).
-We understand Pfizer completed its Phase 3 program in 2017 and that Sandoz filed its application for regulatory approval with the FDA in November 2017.
-Boehringer Ingelheim's Humira biosimilar (Cyltezo, adalimumab-admb) was approved in the U.S. in August 2017 and in the E.U. in October 2017, and that Samsung Bioepis' Humira biosimilar was approved in the E.U. in August 2017.
-In addition, in September 2016, the FDA approved Amgen's adalimumab biosimilar (Amjevita, adalimumab-atto) for multiple inflammatory diseases.
+Samsung Bioepis received approval for a Humira biosimilar candidate (Hadlima (adalimumab-bwwd)) in the U.S. in July 2019 and plans to launch its product after June 30, 2023.
+We understand Pfizer completed its Phase 3 program in 2017, and that Samsung Bioepis' Humira biosimilar was approved in the E.U. in August 2017.
+Boehringer Ingelheim's Humira biosimilar (Cyltezo, adalimumab-admb) was approved in the U.S. in August 2017, Sandoz's Humira biosimilar (Hyrimoz, adalimumab-adaz) was approved in the U.S. in October 2018.
+In addition, in September 2016, the FDA approved Amgen's adalimumab biosimilar (Amjevita, adalimumab-atto).